projecttacoma/fqm-execution/README.md

 Generate a MeasureReport by calculating a measure on multiple patient bundles:
   - fqm-execution reports -m /path/to/measure/bundle.json -p /path/to/patient/bundle1.json /path/to/patient/bundle2.json > reports.json

-Generate a MeasureReport by calculating a measure on a patient source which pulls its patient data from a fhir server:
+Generate a MeasureReport by calculating a measure on a patient source which pulls its patient data from a FHIR server:
   - fqm-execution reports -m /path/to/measure/bundle.json --as-patient-source --fhir-server-url http://example.com --patient-ids test_id_1 test_id_2 > reports.json
 ```